Friday, April 3, 2026

 This was also another Tenebrae service, like last year.
 A Tenebrae service features the gradual extinguishing of candles to represent the fading loyalty of the disciples and Christ’s journey into death, culminating in a "strepitus" (loud noise) symbolizing the earthquake/tomb.

-We sang our traditional songs and heard the stories from scripture that we have listened to for years.
-We watched an artist's depiction of Jesus' last words at the beginning of the service.
+Yes, we sang our traditional songs and heard the stories from scripture that we have listened to for years.
+We watched an artist's depiction of Jesus' last words at the beginning of theisservice.
 The altar was reverently stripped to close the service.

 We left contemplating death and the loss of hope it brings again.

-Rather than an Easter Vigil service, this will all be preparation for our Easter service.
+Rather than an Easter Vigil service, this worship will be our sole preparation for Creator's Easter service.

 Service